 Medicare Physician Fee Schedule 2020 Changes Training

-Here are just a few of the practical, step-by-step Medicare Physician Fee Schedule 2020 implementation tactics you’ll receive by attending this 60-minute live online training:
+Here are just a few of the practical, step-by-step Medicare Physician Fee Schedule 2020 implementation tactics you’ll receive by attending this 60-minute online training:

 - Get prepared for billing for time spent managing patients with greater needs and medical conditions